Naitreey/notes-and-knowledge/cs/python/testing.rst

     ``<callback>__`` prefix removed, and added to the ``kwargs`` passed to the callback.
 Extracted arguments won’t be passed to the Meta.model class.

+  * post generation hook does not need to return anything.

 decorator
 ~~~~~~~~~
 - ``post_generation(func)``. the decorator form.